 Do you hold special "Client Appreciation Sales" or events?
-Using Cid's as an example, every year they have an anniversary celebration for two days, where you can pick up their branded, reusable shopping bags, as well as win one of the countless prizes.
+Using Cid's (the only locally owned grocery store here in Taos) as an example, every year they have an anniversary celebration for two days, where you can pick up their branded, reusable shopping bags, as well as win one of the countless prizes.
 The store is absolutely packed for two days.
 Don't know how much, but from seeing everyone's shopping carts so full, I'm confident the revenue from those two days is outstanding.

 What can you do?